What is Osteopathy?

 If you are unsure whether osteopathy is suitable for you, please contact us.
 Osteopathic training allows the practitioner to recognise and understand health conditions and if some other method of treatment would be more appropriate, you may be advised to see another practitioner, such as your GP.

-Please note that osteopaths do not have prescribing rights, so if you need prescription medication, you will need to go to your GP.
+Osteopaths do not have prescribing rights, so if you need prescription medication, you will need to go to your GP.

 What should you wear when visiting an osteopath?